-Suzanne E. Smith’s research into African American funeral traditions is featured in the documentary Homegoings, airing on the PBS program POV in June and July 2013 (and available online after June 24).
+Suzanne E. Smith’s research into African American funeral traditions is featured in the 2013 documentary Homegoings:

 From antebellum slavery to the twenty-first century, African American funeral directors have orchestrated funerals or “homegoing” ceremonies with dignity and pageantry.
 As entrepreneurs in a largely segregated trade, they were among the few black individuals in any community who were economically independent and not beholden to the local white power structure.
 Most important, their financial freedom gave them the ability to support the struggle for civil rights and, indeed, to serve the living as well as bury the dead.